sowebio/acmemgr.sh/README.md

 - 20180315 : **0.8** - sr - When creating certificate which starts with "www." (like "www.domain.tld"), acmemgr.sh automatically adds the domain name "domain.tld" in certificate.
 Email messages improvements: The subject of the message is more explicit and there is no need, in most cases, to open the message to read it in full.
 Email messages bug : a success message in renewing was tagged as an error.
 File example bug : in mailcow_example.certops, the destination certificates files were reversed.
 Documentation improvements and typos correction.
 Css style for html rendering has been improved.
 - 20180329 : **0.9** - sr ss - acmemgr.sh and acme.sh now share the same path to certificates.
 Deleting CERT_ROOT variable, which was statically defined to /etc/acme/certs in acmemgr.sh. acemmgr.sh now uses CERT_HOME, which is defined in each configuration file myaccount.conf of every DNS account.
 CERT_HOME is used in all acme.sh certificates operation through the --cert-home parameter.
 Validate wild certificates creation (which was not tested or supported): while the creation itself was successful, the update of acme mgr.db was wrong, because of the special character status of the * (star) character.
 Check create, renew and revoke cycle with a test wild certificate.
 Documentation improvements and typos correction.
 - 20180430 : **1.0** - sr - Documentation improvements and typos correction.
 Add quick link table.
 Move to Sowebio Github account.
-- 20190701 : **1.1** - lg sr - <COMING SOON> Lots of fixes and refactors in code with ShellCheck compliance.
+- 20190701 : **1.1** - lg sr - Lots of fixes and refactors in code with ShellCheck compliance.
 Change shebang in acmemgr.sh, ./examples/mailcow_reload and ./examples/nginx_example.reload from #!/bin/bash to #!/usr/bin/env bash.
 Many documentation improvements and typos corrections.
+- 20190705 : **1.2** - lg sr - Clean source.
+Better delete routine for local and remote certificates.
+Add a pre-install script utility and cron files examples.
+By user request, add a parameter to limit emails sending when the renewed date is compute. acmemgr.sh v1.2 has been qualified with acme.sh v2.8.2.

 ### Authors & Contributors